AdobeDocs/pass.en/help/accountiq/segments-timeframe.md

 **D** Curently selected [!UICONTROL TIME INTERVAL]<br/>
 **E** Click left arrow to move backward in time<br/>

 Click **Apply** to implement these controls.
-This allows you to define your problem statement as "subscribers of MVPD A who watched channels X, Y, and Z during the choosen Week of December.
+This allows you to define your problem statement as "Subscribers of MVPD A who watched channels X, Y, and Z during the choosen week of December".